Augustpi/angular-hospital-equipment/README.md

-# AngularHospitalEquipment

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.
+# Angular Hospital Equipments Project

+Angular hospital equipments project
-## Development server
+## REST API and Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+For a dev server run `npm run server: all` and this also runs JSON Server for the fake REST API.
+After that you can navigate to `http://localhost:4200/`.
+Also navigate in order to REST API to http://localhost:3000/clinics, http://localhost:3000/equipments

 ## Code scaffolding